The Ontario Environmental Bill of Rights (EBR) was proclaimed in February 1994. The founding principles of the EBR are stated in its Preamble:

-The Ministry will examine the Statement of Environmental Values whenever there is a significant change in mandate.
+The Ministry will examine the Statement of Environmental Values every five years and/or whenever there is a significant change in mandate.

-The Ministry is focused on delivering four key priorities:
+The Ministry is focused on delivering the following specific priorities:

-- Promote road safety in order to remain among the safest jurisdictions in North America
+- Promoting road safety and remaining one of the safest jurisdictions in North America.

-- Improve Ontario’s highway, bridge and border infrastructure
+- Improving Ontario’s highway, bridge and border infrastructure.

 The Ministry views the environment as an integral component of transportation planning and policy, and management of the provincial highway system.
 The Ministry believes that the strategic management and planning activities already underway in the organization are consistent with the Act, allowing it to be broadly supported and implemented within the Ministry, when the ministry contemplates environmentally significant decisions.